hipe/tmx/fields/doc/issues.md

              a defaultant association MUST NOT be required. (other sub-tags here track a logical reduction of the grammar space.)

+             :[#here.E.3]: values already in the value store will be assumed to be already valid.

+             :[#here.E.2]: values produced by defaulting procs must not be run through normalization.

-             :[#here.E]: justifies the need for defaulting to be able to fail and recommends an interface for handling and expressing (or not) this failure.
+             :[#here.E.1]: justifies the need for defaulting to be able to fail and recommends an interface for handling and expressing (or not) this failure.